1995–96 Ulster Rugby season: Events

+The following weekend, they went to Galway to play Connacht in the Interprovincial Championship on 2 December.
+Paddy Johns returned at number 8, and Davy Tweed was back in the second row alongside Jeremy Davidson.
+They won 27–9, based on the hard work of Johns, Duncan and McBride in the back row, and Tweed's dominance in the lineout.

+On 9 December Ulster made nine changes to the side to play Edinburgh District at home.
+Stephen Ritchie came in for Allen Clarke at hooker, David Scott for Gary Leslie at tighthead prop, and Gary Longwell for Davy Tweed in the second row.
+The whole back row was rested, with Kevin McKee, Stephen McKinty and David Erskine replacing Denis McBride, Stuart Duncan and Paddy Johns.
+Andrew Matchett came in for Neil Doak at scrum-half, Andy Park for Jan Cunningham on the wing, and Colin Wilkinson returned at fullback in place of Jonathan Bell.
+They lost 23–24, with all of Ulster's points being scored by Mark McCall.

-The Heineken Cup was launched in the summer of 1995 on the initiative of the then Five Nations Committee to provide a new level of professional cross border competition.
-Twelve sides representing Ireland, Wales, Italy, Romania and France competed in four pools of three with the group winners going directly into the semi-finals.
-English and Scottish teams did not take part in the inaugural competition.
-Ulster were beaten 46–6 away by Cardiff in their first Heineken Cup match.
-Cardiff, in common with other Welsh sides, had adopted the relatively new tactic of lifting in the lineout; Irish teams had not, and Ulster players were unable to deal with it.
-Their second and final match in the competition, at home to Bègles-Bordeaux, was close until the final five minutes, when, at 16–22, Denis McBride was stopped short of the try line.
+Clarke, Leslie, Davidson, Tweed, McBride, Duncan, Johns, Topping and Bell returned, and Matchett and Park retained their places, for Ulster's second and final match in the Heineken Cup, at home to Bègles-Bordeaux on 13 December.
+The game was close until the final five minutes, when, at 16–22, McBride was stopped short of the try line.
 Soon after, Bègles-Bordeaux's Sebastien Loubsens intercepted an Ulster pass, leading to a try by Julien Berthe that put the French side too far ahead to catch.
 The match finished 16–29.
 Ulster finished bottom of the pool, failing to make the semi-finals.
 Toulouse went on to become the first European cup winners, beating Cardiff in extra time in front of a crowd of 21,800 at Cardiff Arms Park.

-Ulster opened their Interprovincial campaign at home against defending champions Munster, winning 14–10 in an uninspiring encounter, with Richard Mackey scoring the winning try 12 minutes from time.
-The weekend after their heavy defeat to Cardiff in the Heineken Cup, they beat Connacht 27–9 in Galway, based on the hard work of their back row, Stuart Duncan, Paddy Johns and Denis McBride, and lock Davy Tweed's dominance in the lineout.
-They dominated the Irish Exiles at home, winning 29–3, and setting up a championship decider against Leinster.
+Jan Cunningham returned for the Interpro against the Irish Exiles on 16 December, which Ulster dominated, winning 29–3, and setting up a championship decider against Leinster on 23 December.
 Leinster won their first Interprovincial title for twelve years with a 31–3 win at Donnybrook.
+The starting XV was unchanged.
 Paul Wallace scored the opening try after fifteen seconds, and Leinster raced to a 22–0 lead in the first twenty minutes.
 Ulster had plenty of possession, with Paddy Johns coming close to scoring on two occasions before half-time, but Leinster defended strongly, and only conceded one Mark McCall penalty.

+Allen Clarke, Davy Tweed, Jeremy Davidson, Denis McBride, Paddy Johns, Jonathan Bell and Maurice Field were selected for Ireland's tour to the USA in January 1996.